18th National Congress of the Chinese Communist Party: The Politburo Standing Committee

 It was widely speculated that Xi Jinping and Li Keqiang would succeed Hu Jintao and Wen Jiabao as top Politburo Standing Committee members by November 2012, and take over the Presidency and Premiership in March 2013 at the National People's Congress.
 Since 2002, all Standing Committee members had retired if they were 68 or older at the time of a party congress.
 As a result of this largely unspoken convention, it was expected that all other members of the outgoing standing committee would have to retire at the 18th Congress.
 About 70% of the members of the Central Military Commission and the executive committee of the State Council would also turn over in 2012; in addition, every member of the 17th Central Committee born before 1945 relinquished their Central Committee membership at the Congress.
 The Congress marked the most significant leadership transition in decades.

 Chinese politics prior to the 18th National Congress trended towards "collective leadership", where the paramount leader had to share power with his circle of senior leaders in the Politburo Standing Committee, particularly the Premier.
 Thus ultimately the paramount leader was not expected to have the same amount of power accorded to it during the era of Mao and Deng.
-The practice of governing through consensus within the Politburo Standing Committee became the norm following the 16th Party Congress in 2002.
+The practice of governing through consensus within the Politburo Standing Committee became the norm following the 16th National Congress in 2002.
 During that Congress, the size of the Standing Committee was increased from seven members to nine, with Luo Gan and Li Changchun being added to handle the law enforcement and propaganda portfolios, respectively.
 However, these two factors led to inefficiencies in the decision-making process.
-In order to improve the efficacy of the Standing Committee, the 18th Party Congress was expected to end in a return to a smaller, seven-member committee.
+In order to improve the efficacy of the Standing Committee, the 18th National Congress was expected to end in a return to a smaller, seven-member committee.
 The propaganda and public security portfolios were expected to be downgraded to the level of the Politburo.